8 days and 7 nights

 One dinner in the city is included.
 You will also have a chance to do some light shopping and there will be time to relax aboard the ship in the evening.

-On the second day after breakfast you will be transfered to the airport (optional).
+On the second day after breakfast you will be transfered to the airport (transfer is optional).

 Moscow is Russia's political and financial capital as well as a major world class cultural center.
 The city includes many must see attractions from the Kremlin and Red Square to the Assumption Cathedral.
 Moscow is the largest city in Europe.
 It is unique in that it blends the ancient with the modern.
 See medieval structures among modern office buildings, walk down crooked old city streets opening up to wide busy boulevards.
 It is a fantastic city and truly a site that shouldn't be missed.